Climate Chance Europe Africa 2025 Summit

 An advocacy for European territories to adapt: key messages and operational proposals from non-state actors, for European political decision-makers, following on from the collective work begun at the Climate Chance Europe Wallonia Summit, held in Liège in February 2024.

-These priority actions to be undertaken will be at the heart of the discussions in the 30 workshops of the summit, organized with the most representative international networks of non-state actors.
+These priority actions to be undertaken will be at the heart of the discussions in the 30 workshops of the summit, organised with the most representative international networks of non-state actors.

 The Marseille summit will be a key moment for strengthening dialogue between non-state actors (local authorities, businesses, NGOs) and the European institutions on adaptation issues.